 The Bank for International Settlements is the most representative cooperative body among central banks to date, and it is well known to the public through the term "BIS Capital Requirements" that is used to assess the soundness of private commercial banks.

-The BIS was established in January 1930 based on the Hague Agreement for dealing with the issue of the reparation payments imposed on Germany after the end of World War I. Its head office is situated in Basel, Switzerland, and 63 central banks from around the world are actively involved as its members.
+The BIS was established in January 1930 based on the Hague Agreement for dealing with the issue of the reparation payments imposed on Germany after the end of World War I. Its head office is located in Basel, Switzerland, and 63 central banks from around the world are participating as its members.
 Initially, the role of the BIS was to acquire reparation payments from Germany, and to process capital settlements among countries and overall work related to the distribution of reparation payments.
 However, the BIS now focuses mostly on its function as a cooperative body of central banks that provides a forum for discussing current issues related to global finance.

 print